 Dr. Ron Ehrlich: More than five millimeters, at least.

-Lyn McLean: Yeah, from millimeters to centimeters to meters, and it depends on sensitivity because there are people in our network who can’t be in the vicinity of somebody on a mobile phone, for example, so we’re talking about meters away.
-We have one lady, for example, who is able to tell when her neighbors are downloading information from their WiFi and she’s able to tell how much data they’ve downloaded simply by the reactions in her body.
-That neighbor would be many, many meters away but still this person is sensitive enough to react to that.
+Lyn McLean: Yeah, from millimetres to centimetres to meters, and it depends on sensitivity because there are people in our network who can’t be in the vicinity of somebody on a mobile phone, for example, so we’re talking about meters away.
+We have one lady, for example, who is able to tell when her neighbours are downloading information from their WiFi and she’s able to tell how much data they’ve downloaded simply by the reactions in her body.
+That neighbour would be many, many meters away but still, this person is sensitive enough to react to that.

 Dr. Ron Ehrlich: What’s the monitor?
 Tell us a little bit about what … Is it a big device?
 Is it an expensive device?